 rangeToBestCell

 This specifies the R value range which the cells whose R value is within the range can be a candidate for the highest ranked cell.
 It is configured in SIB2 and used for intra-frequency and equal priority inter-frequency cell reselection and among the cells on the highest priority frequency(ies) for inter-frequency cell reselection within NR.

+referenceLocation

+This indicates the reference location of the serving cell to be used in location-based measurement initiation.

 SIntraSearchP